-From November to March, citrus is at the peak of its season, and a Citrus Salad is a great way to get an entire platter full of light, bright, and fresh flavor in winter.
+From November to March, citrus is at the peak of its season, and Citrus Salad is the fast and freshest way to get an entire platter full of light, bright flavor in winter.
 Shall we?

 - What is Citrus Salad